 OS Hardening Tips for Consultants

 Having a proper patch management system is critical to protecting client data but it's just one of many security considerations.
 With Ransomware and other exploits on the rise, MSPs and IT Departments must strengthen defenses against outside attacks.
 When attempting to compromise a device or network, malicious parties look for any opening.
-Many small- and medium-sized businesses are unaware that operating system vulnerabilities provide easy access into key systems.
-In order to provide users with peace of mind, safeguard their sensitive information and differentiate your security services from the competition, here are some ways to harden clients operating systems:
+Many small- and medium-sized businesses are unaware that operating system vulnerabilities provide easy access to key systems.
+To provide users with peace of mind, safeguard their sensitive information and differentiate your security services from the competition, here are some ways to harden clients operating systems:

 Definition of OS Hardening